congcongxie/2018.github.io/README.md

 Welcome to Congcong Xie's Github Page

-I'm currently a member of Professor Yuzhe Tang's security and blockchain lab.
+I'm currently a member of Professor Yuzhe Tang's security and blockchain lab.I was

 cxie101@syr.edu